Kodular/Documentation/docs/components/drawing-and-animation/image-sprite.md

 |:----:|:-------:|
 |boolean|True|

-Controls whether the ImageSprite moves and can be interacted with through collisions, dragging, touching, and flinging.
+_Controls whether the ImageSprite moves and can be interacted with through collisions, dragging, touching, and flinging._

 ### Heading

-<small>Available as Common Property</small>
+<small>Available as ^^Common^^ Property</small>

 :eyes::pencil: Read-Write property
 [[PropertyBlockGetterAndSetter('Image Sprite', 'Heading')]]